 Initially, emphasis of the K-5 ESL program is on teaching "survival" language, following directions and basic conversational English.
 Support and assistance are provided for EL students in core curricular content for the regular program; but the ESL program does not take the place of regular classroom instruction.
 At the elementary and middle school levels, students are grouped according to their English language proficiency levels in order to individualize language acquisition instruction as much as possible.
 The level of English language proficiency and the individual needs of students determine the frequency and duration of ESL instruction.
 At the high school level, students are scheduled into an ESL class, which also counts as elective credit toward graduation.
-Currently the District employs 16 certified teachers, with ESL endorsements, 1 paraprofessional and 4 tutors to serve over 850 English Learners in the district.
+Currently the District employs 16 certified teachers, with ESL endorsements, 1 paraprofessional and 3 tutors to serve over 928 English Learners in the district.
 The district also employs one Spanish translator to assist ESL teachers and work as a community outreach parent liaison.
 The academic needs of EL students are met through a variety of educational strategies with emphasis placed on the development of listening, speaking, reading, and writing.
-ESL teachers utilize resources such as Pearson's Keys to Learning for explicit and focused instruction to promote language proficiency and reading comprehension in grades 6 -12 for academic vocabulary acquisition and transferable crosscurricular academic skills.
-For more advanced EL students, the Keystone series is used.
-Elementary EL students use an assortment of resources to include Pearson-Longman Cornerstone and Pockets resources.
+ESL teachers utilize quality resources for explicit and focused instruction to promote language proficiency and reading comprehension in grades 6 -12 for academic vocabulary acquisition and transferable cross-curricular academic skills.
+Elementary EL students use an assortment of quality instructional resources.